 Cataracts are an opacity or clouding of the normally clear lens of the eye, which lies behind the iris and the pupil.
 This clear lens focuses light onto the retina at the back of the eye, which in turn sends information to the brain where it’s interpreted into the images we see.
 As the natural lens becomes cloudy, it inhibits or diminishes the passage of light to the retina, often leaving patients feeling as though they are looking through a frosted or “fogged” windshield.
 Colors may appear dull, and glare and halos around headlights often increase, causing night driving to become more challenging.

-If you’re concerned you may be affected, we recommend scheduling an evaluation with one of our cataract specialists.
-If cataract surgery is indeed recommended, your surgeon will discuss your visual goals following the procedure.
-It’s possible you may be eligible for an upgraded intraocular lens or vision package if you wish to become less dependent upon glasses or contacts following the procedure.
+If you’re concerned you have cataracts, we recommend scheduling an evaluation with one of our cataract specialists.
+If cataract surgery is recommended, your surgeon will partner with you to understand your visual goals for after cataract removal.
+Together you can decide on a lens implant and/or a premium vision package suited for your needs.

 To see if you’d be a likely candidate for one of our upgraded lenses or vision packages, you’re welcome to take advantage of our free online screening.